 As we saw in the false cause bias, we can attribute causes to certain events that have no causal relation to each other whatsoever.
 We’re only misled by their simultaneous occurrence.

-Even if two events don’t occur simultaneously, we can still assume one to be the cause of another, thanks to our deep-seated need of filling in the gaps.
+Even if two events don’t occur simultaneously, we can still assume one to cause another, thanks to our deep-seated need of filling in the gaps.

 Abid wondered why he was having such a bad day.
 “What have I done to deserve to this?” he asked himself.
 Then suddenly he remembered that on his way to college that morning, he had ignored a beggar who then cursed him out of frustration.

-Next day, Abid made sure to drop some pennies into the beggar’s bowl.
+The next day, Abid dropped some pennies into the beggar’s bowl.
 He also pleaded the beggar pray for him and remove the curse.
 Confused, the beggar did as told.

 3) Need for control